gairolarnav/Bunk-Manager/README.md

 - 🟡 **Yellow** — 75–77.9%, borderline, tread carefully
 - 🔴 **Red** — below 75%, time to lock in

-Oh, and if your situation is *really* bad (need more than 15 classes to recover), you get a little surprise.
+Oh, and there are a couple of easter eggs hiding in there — one for when things are *really* bad (need more than 15 classes to recover), and one for when you're doing suspiciously well (90% or above and can still skip 5 or more classes).
 Find out yourself. 👀

 ## Try it